ezosher/ternary-kit/README.md

 ## Example
 ![](https://i.imgur.com/O4i2BrP.png)

-in this scenario I have and Title with a condition that checks if the device a user is on is an `Android`. if the condition is `true` the element will show to the user only on Android.
+in this scenario I have a Title with a condition that checks if the device a user is on is an `Android`. if the condition is `true` the element will show to the user only on Android.

 #### Available operators